Anthony Mason (judge): Judicial career

 After retiring from the High Court, in 1997 Mason was appointed one of the Non-Permanent Judges of the Hong Kong Court of Final Appeal, a position that he held until 2015.
 He was also President of the Court of Appeal of the Solomon Islands and was a judge on the Supreme Court of Fiji.

-In addition to those judicial roles, from 1994 to 1999 Mason served as Chancellor of the University of New South Wales.
+In addition to those judicial roles, from 1994 to 1999, Mason served as Chancellor of the University of New South Wales.
 From 1996 to 1997, he was a professor of legal science at the University of Cambridge and served as Chairman of the National Library of Australia Council from 1995 to 1998.
-He is also a visiting fellow at the Faculty of Law at the Australian National University.
+He was also a visiting fellow at the Faculty of Law at the Australian National University.

 Role in the dismissal of Prime Minister Gough Whitlam

 On 11 November 1975, Governor-General Sir John Kerr summoned Prime Minister Gough Whitlam to his residence and, without warning, handed him a letter dismissing him from office, together with his ministers.
 Kerr's 1978 autobiography mentions that he had discussed that possibility with Mason but gives no detail.

 In 2012, statements in some of Kerr's papers, released by the National Archives following a request by Professor Jenny Hocking, were given publicity in her biography, Gough Whitlam: His Time.
 Kerr confirms that, in 1975, Mason had advised him on whether the Constitution allows a Governor-General to dismiss a Prime Minister who is unable to obtain supply.
 Kerr claims that Mason, as well as Chief Justice Sir Garfield Barwick, had advised him that there is such power and that he had followed that advice.
 In response, on 27 August 2012, Mason published his own account in major newspapers.

 Mason's account challenges the accuracy and completeness of Kerr's account in several respects, but most importantly on his advice regarding power to dismiss a Prime Minister.
 He confirms that, as early as August 1975, he had advised Kerr, as a "close friend", that the Governor-General does have such power.
 He confirms, as Kerr's autobiography stated (although Kerr's papers give a different impression), that he had only advised Kerr on the available courses of action and had not advised him to pursue the course of dismissal.

 Mason also stresses that he had warned Kerr on several occasions, and as late as 9 November 1975, that the Governor-General could exercise that power only after notifying the Prime Minister that he would do so if the Prime Minister did not agree to holding a general election.
 On 19 November, Mason says, he asked Kerr to ensure that his papers contained that warning, but Kerr did not do so.